Sylius/Sylius/adr/2024_02_24_services_naming_convention.md

-# Remove flush from handlers
+# Services naming convention

-* Status: drafted
+* Status: Accepted
 * Date: 2024-02-24

 ## Context and Problem Statement

 Services in Sylius are named in different ways, depending on the time of their creation, and other services' names.
-Also, some services named with using the `dot` notation are harder to be used with using the `autowire` feature.
+Also, some services named with using the `dot` notation are harder to be used with `autowire` feature.

 ## Decision Drivers

-* make naming services predictable
+* Make naming services predictable
-* provide a consistent way of naming services
+* Provide a consistent way of naming services
-* support the `autowire` feature
+* Support the `autowire` feature

 ## Considered Options